kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/01-server-side/01-graphql-intro.md

 * We have to make more requests
 * This is where facebook developers ran into problems, it ran into the limitation of using a REST API
     - We have to build out long nested paths
-    - We have to build out the functionality for each path and assiate each with a HTTP verb
+    - We have to build out the functionality for each path and associate each with a HTTP verb
 * All these requests are an expensive operation

 ## We have a problem so let's fix it